roddhjav/apparmor.d/docs/configuration.md

 @{XDG_PROJECTS_DIR}+="Git" "Papers"
 ```

-Then restart the apparmor service to reload the profiles in the kernel:
+Then restart the AppArmor service to reload the profiles in the kernel:
 ```sh
 sudo systemctl restart apparmor.service
 ```